Chronology

 Joins board of directors of the Studio in a School Association, a not-for-profit organization that brings art experiences and artists to New York City public elementary schools.

 Commissioned to create a mural for the lobby of the Equitable Tower in midtown Manhattan.
-The skyscraper, designed by Edward Larrabee Barnes and developed by Tishman Speyer Properties, is completed in early 1986 and features a five-story skylit atrium.
-In December, the artist submits a maquette for Mural with Blue Brushstroke.
+In December, the artist submits a study for Mural with Blue Brushstroke.

 September 1984